sli43/Maximum-Entropy-code-for-arXiv-2207.02407/README.md

 1. System requirements

+   a.
 Linux system
-   intel compiler with mkl library testing version: intel 2018.1.163
+   b. intel compiler with mkl library
+   c. testing version: intel 2018.1.163

 2. Installation guide

-   use makefile to compile the code make
+   use makefile to compile the code: make

 3. Demo